vipentti/comp-se-140-project-2020/README.md

 - Publishers and subscribers are loosely coupled
 - Publishers may simply send messages to the specific topic without having to know about subscribers

-## What I learned from this excercise
+## What I learned from this exercise

 - Improved understanding of RabbitMQ
 - How to utilize RabbitMQ's `C#`-client